ArielMAJ/Data-Science-and-Machine-Learning_Bootcamp/README.md

 ## Section 04 - Optimization and Gradient Descent

-Introduces more Python programming concepts, explains what is optimization and how and teaches the gradient descent algorithm.
-These are the first building blocks to understanding data science.
+Introduces more Python programming concepts, explains what is optimization and teaches the gradient descent algorithm.
+These are "the first building blocks to understanding data science".